cb-defi-notifs/Layr-Labs-eigenlayer-contracts-16ea7196/README.md

 EigenDA (formerly 'DataLayr') is a Data Availability network built on top of EigenLayer.
 At present, this repository contains *both* the contracts for EigenLayer *and* the contracts for EigenDA; additionally, the EigenDA contracts are built on top of general "middleware" contracts, designed to be reuseable across different applications built on top of EigenLayer.

 Click the links in the Table of Contents below to access more specific documentation.
-We recommend starting with the [EigenLayer Technical Specification](docs/EigenLayer-tech-spec.md).
+We recommend starting with the [EigenLayer Technical Specification](docs/EigenLayer-tech-spec.md) to get a better overview before diving into any of the other docs.

 ## Table of Contents
 * [Introduction](#introduction)